hardisj/erinsaudiocorner/content/english/loudspeakers/Kali_IN-5.md

 Is this effect audible?
 Well, two things in my *personal* opinion:
 1) Cone travel speed back and forth is incredibly fast.
 Are you really going to hear this "distortion" when you're talking about frequencies above 4kHz?
 For point of reference, that's 0.25 milliseconds.
 2) You'd have to really be pushing the driver to get it to move this much.
 Using calipers, I measured the effective diameter of the midrange to be about 100 mm (3.93 inches) and the area taken up by the tweeter assembly to be around 40 mm (1.57 inches).
 Taking the area of the former and subtracting the area of the latter nets me an area of about 10.20 inches² which results in a diameter of 3.60 inches.
-Using [this website](http://www.baudline.com/erik/bass/xmaxer.html), I calculate the dBSPL @ 1m of a 3.60 inch cone area at 280Hz to be 1mm.
+Using [this website](http://www.baudline.com/erik/bass/xmaxer.html), I calculate the dBSPL @ 1m of a 3.60 inch cone diameter at 280Hz to be 1mm.
 So, assuming all my math and logic is correct, you would have to be playing this speaker at 100dB @ 1m to move the midrange cone 1mm at 280Hz (the crossover point; my target here).
 From my compression testing, I already know the output is reduced somewhere in between 96dB and 102dB due to the built-in limiter.
 Odds are, then, the midrange is not even moving that much because the output level is limited.

 Now, to be fair, this is purely a "fun", "FYI" test and I cannot attest to the audibility of this "high frequency modulation" as it has been termed.
 However, from a scientific standpoint, I think it illustrates the purpose of the midrange in such a design.